 North Macedonia officially is a country in the Balkan Peninsula in Southeast Europe.
 The capital and largest city, Skopje, is home to roughly a quarter of the nation’s 2.06 million inhabitants.

-The small Balkan country of Former Yugoslav Republic of Macedonia (FYROM) officially changed its name, renamed to North Macedonia in Feb 2019.
+The small Balkan country of Former Yugoslav Republic of Macedonia (FYROM) officially changed its name, renamed to North Macedonia in Feb 2019 after resolving a dispute with Greece.
 The country has GDP of $33bn

 In 2018, North Macedonia’s government offers citizenship with passport to foreign investors, who invested at least EUR 400,000 euros and employs at least 10 people.